 Admission to the Festival

-In 2022 admission to the event was about $9 each but free for children ages 7 and under.
-All tickets had to be purchased online.
+In 2023 admission to the event was about $9 each but free for children ages 7 and under.
+All tickets have to be purchased online.

-Moreover, you can enter the Apple Tasting Tent and sample different varieties of the fruit for an additional $9, at least that’s what the price was in 2022.
+Moreover, you can enter the Apple Tasting Tent and sample different varieties of the fruit for an additional $9 or so.
 Most other activities (outside of buying things) are included in the price of admission.
+We expect pricing to be comparable when the festival returns in 2024.

 Apple Festival Activities